glcj/karaf-shell-tui/README.md

 # karaf-shell-tui
-Integration of Tamboui libs to Karf shell.
+Integration of Tamboui libs to Karaf shell.